10 Ideas for Artist Email Newsletter Content

 - If you don’t have an email service provider, do some research using the handy-dandy link here and find an email service provider, if you are looking for a recommendation, I prefer ConvertKit (affiliate link) which is free for up to 1000 email subscribers.

 - Register to attend the Email Marketing Lunch and Learn scheduled for 5/13/2021.
-If you are reading this after 5/13/2021, the replay is available to Members of the Online Artist Community, you can join today and gain access to this and so much more.
+If you are reading this after 5/13/2021, the replay is available to Positive Painters, you can join today and gain access to this and so much more.

 This presentation contains images that were used under a Creative Commons License.
 Click here to see the full list of images and attributions: